StupiddCupid/User-level-Thread-Library/REPORT.md

 ✔️Destory() function, we just free the queue that we created in order to destory the queue.
 ✔️getLength() function, we just return the member 'length' of struct queue.

-Testing😼: to check whether our coding parts is correctly constructed, we created our own tester which containing one array as our data pool.
+**Testing😼**: To check whether our coding parts is correctly constructed, we created our own tester which containing one array as our data pool.
 By calling create() function to create a queue and calling enqueue & dequeue, we compared the result with our designed output.
 If they do not match with each other, an assertion will occur and give a test failure o us.
 Also, to check iterator() function, we